vamsidasari13/-FPGA---Fabric-Design-and-Architecture/README.md

 ## Day - 01

-On Day -01 I done the 4-bit counter simulation, synthesis and implementation on xilinx vivado and later area, power, timing are estimated and generation of bitstream which is used to implement the 4-bit counter on FPGA
+On Day -01 I done the 4-bit counter simulation, synthesis and implementation on xilinx vivado and later area, power, timing are estimated and generation of bitstream which is used to implement the 4-bit counter on FPGA.
+We can use VIO (Virtual Input/Output) for

 ![Counter Waveform](https://user-images.githubusercontent.com/67407412/171978978-6534d400-0e16-42d4-a859-17d82afe8447.png)